LifeScopeLabs/lifescope-api/documentation/oauth2.md

 1) Your app generates a LifeScope URL for the user to follow in a browser; this URL contains information specific to your OAuth app and the scope of information you are requesting.
 2) The user is redirected to that URL and chooses to accept or deny your app's request for access.
 3) If accepted, a short-term code is generated, and the user is redirected back to your site via an approved Redirect URI that you registered in your OAuth app.
-4) Your servers exchange this code for an access token, and you should save this token in some database.
+4) Your servers exchange this code for an access token and the user's ```connection_id``, and you should save this token and Connection ID in some database.
 5) Your application uses the access token to make requests for the user's information.
 6) (Optional) Your application refreshes the access_token once it's expired.